Bessel function: Waves and elasticity problems

 The first appearance of a Bessel function appears in the work of Daniel Bernoulli in 1732, while working on the analysis of a vibrating string, a problem that was tackled before by his father Johann Bernoulli.
 Daniel considered a flexible chain suspended from a fixed point above and free at its lower end.
 The solution of the differential equation led to the introduction of a function that is now considered $J_0(x)$.
 Bernoulli also developed a method to find the zeros of the function.

 Leonhard Euler in 1736, found a link between other functions (now known as Laguerre polynomials) and Bernoulli's solution.
-Euler also introduced a non-uniform chain that lead to the introduction of functions now related to modified Bessel functions $I_n(x)$.
+Euler also introduced a non-uniform chain that led to the introduction of functions now related to modified Bessel functions $I_n(x)$.

 In the middle of the eighteen century, Jean le Rond d'Alembert had found a formula to solve the wave equation.
 By 1771 there was dispute between Bernoulli, Euler, d'Alembert and Joseph-Louis Lagrange on the nature of the solutions of vibrating strings.

 Euler worked in 1778 on buckling, introducing the concept of Euler's critical load.
 To solve the problem he introduced the series for $J_{\pm 1/3}(x)$.
 Euler also worked out the solutions of vibrating 2D membranes in cylindrical coordinates in 1780.
 In order to solve his differential equation he introduced a power series associated to $J_n(x)$, for integer n.

-During the end of the 19th century Lagrange, Pierre-Simon Laplace and Marc-Antoine Parseval also found equivalents to the Bessel functions.
-Parseval for example found an integral representation of $J_0(x)$ using cosine.
+During the end of the 18th century Lagrange, Pierre-Simon Laplace and Marc-Antoine Parseval also found equivalents to the Bessel functions.
+In particular, Parseval found an integral representation of $J_0(x)$ using cosine.

 At the beginning of the 1800s, Joseph Fourier used $J_0(x)$ to solve the heat equation in a problem with cylindrical symmetry.
 Fourier won a prize of the French Academy of Sciences for this work in 1811.
 But most of the details of his work, including the use of a Fourier series, remained unpublished until 1822.
-Poisson in rivalry with Fourier, extended Fourier's work in 1823, introducing new properties of Bessel functions including Bessel functions of half-integer order (now known as spherical Bessel functions).
+Poisson, in rivalry with Fourier, extended Fourier's work in 1823, introducing new properties of Bessel functions, including Bessel functions of half-integer order (now known as spherical Bessel functions).